KuroP1/katacoda-scenarios/Grafana/Grafana2/step3.md

 # Create dashboard on Grafana
 Now we know that there are many types of database attacks.
 How should they be detected? we will teach how to use dashboard to achieve it

+## 1. Create some sample data
+go back to the terminal then login as wordpress_user

-## 1.Create panel to monitoring SQL injection
+## 2.Create panel to monitoring SQL injection
 Assuming you have completed all settings correctly.If there are any problem, please go back to pervious course to learn again. https://www.katacoda.com/elvisyeung/courses/grafana/grafana1